 - Advanced Recovery Sys., LLC v.
 American Agencies, LLC, 2:13-cv-00283 (D. Utah 2017).
-Obtained $4.75 million judgment in jury trial on counterclaims for interference with software contract, theft of trade secrets, and copyright infringement, among others.
+Obtained favorable jury verdict on counterclaims for interference with economic relations, theft of trade secrets, and copyright infringement, among others.

 - Orca Health, Inc. v.
 3D4Medical Ltd., 2:17-cv-00005 (D. Utah 2017).
 Enforced Orca Health’s intellectual property rights to patient education software apps utilizing 3D virtual anatomy.